SmartEVSE/SmartEVSE-3/docs/configuration.md

 CAP STOP      (only appears when CAPACITY is configured):
               Timer in minutes; if CAPACITY is exceeded, we do not immediately stop charging but wait until the timer expires.
+              If set to "Disabled", charging stops immediately when CAPACITY is exceeded

 The following options are only shown when MODE is set to <Solar> and PWR SHARE set to <Disabled> or <Master>: